SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 1. Install Java 8 JDK.
 1. Install Maven 3.x.
 1. Clone the Spring Cloud Samples Hystrix dashboard: `cd https://github.com/spring-cloud-samples/hystrix-dashboard`
-1. Change to the hystrix dashboard directory: `cd hystix-dashboard`
+1. Change to the hystrix dashboard directory: `cd hystrix-dashboard`
 1. Start the server `mvn spring-boot:run`
 1. Open a browser window and connect to the dashboard: <http://localhost:7979>
 1. In the first field, enter the endpoint that is exposing the hystrix metrics (eg: <http://localhost:5555/hystrix/hystrix.stream>)